YanYablonovskiy/AlgebraicWheelTheory/README.md

 ## Acknowledgements

-Our project builds on Mathlib.
+My project builds on Mathlib.
 I therefore thank its numerous contributors without whom this project couldn't even begin.

 Much of the project infrastructure has been adapted from